 There is an automated door at the north and south entrances to John M. Olin Library, and an elevator is located on each floor.
 Please see People with Disabilities under For Visitors and Alumni for more information

 A closing announcement will be made prior to closing each day.
 At that time, prepare to leave the library.
-Users who have material to check out at the Help Desk should prepare to arrive at the Help Desk at least 10 minutes before closing time in order to check out materials.
+Users who have materials to check out at the Help Desk should prepare to arrive at the Help Desk at least 10 minutes before closing time in order to check out materials.

 Personal Property and Lost Items

 Lost items are kept at the Help Desk on Level 1.
-WashU Police pick up the lost items that they deem to be valuable and transfer them to the WashU Police Department’s Lost & Found, which is the central location for those seeking lost items on Danforth Campus.
+WashU Police (WUPD) pick up the lost items they deem valuable and transfer them to the WashU Police Department’s Lost & Found, which is the central location for those seeking lost items on Danforth Campus.
 Items such as mobile devices, laptops, and wallets that are not claimed at the Help Desk will be sent to WUPD’s lost & found.